lucas-albers-lz4/ankigemini/README.md

 Then feed it into the script to check all the answers using Google Gemini LLM.
 The script:
 - Confirms any answer asking for N answers has N answers where N is 1 or 2
-- Adds additional optionalExplanation as needed
+- Adds additional "optionalExplanation" as needed
+- Sometimes the model gives an additional explanation in regards to the question/answer, we capture that and include in the answer display
 - Confirms the answer to the question is correct, and fixes it if it is not

 ## Installation